Realignment Osteotomy

 The steps involved in realignment osteotomy surgery include:

-2. Use of a saw to cut through the bone (tibia or femur) for which the osteotomy is planned.
+The custom-made jig is applied to the bone (tibia or femur).
+A saw is used to cut through the bone for which the osteotomy is planned.

 Opening wedge osteotomy: This involves opening the gap where the osteotomy has been made to change the alignment (as shown in the diagram).